 Aira was recently crowned as a joint winner of the ‘Best Office Dog’ category we sponsored at the Penguin Awards 2018!
-Check out their now legendary office dog, Rolo!
+Check out their now-legendary office dog, Rolo!

-With this impressive reputation, clockworkTalent thought it only right to ask Paddy to share some insight into which digital tools have helped him grow his business and SEO skills to what they are today.
+With this impressive reputation, clockworkTalent thought it only right to ask Paddy to share some insight into which digital marketing tools have helped him grow his business and SEO skills to what they are today.

 Over to you Paddy…

 A relatively new tool and one that we literally use every day at Aira.
 It monitors our client websites for a range of common SEO issues such as robots.txt changes, meta tag changes, SSL expiries etc. All of these things are easy to miss but can have a big impact on traffic if they go wrong.
-Having Little Warden there monitoring things automatically and alerting us to problems gives us a great piece of mind.
+Having Little Warden there monitoring things automatically and alerting us to problems gives us a great peace of mind.

 There are lots of rank trackers out there, I’ve played with most of them.
 Accuranker is the one that I’ve stuck with the longest because of its accuracy and speed.
 It often pulls back rankings and keyword search volumes within a few minutes which is great for grabbing quick snapshots of data.